 - The Cities and Local Government Devolution Bill is a positive step as it stands to give areas the range of powers they need to create jobs, build homes, strengthen healthy communities and protect the vulnerable.
-The LGA supports the broadly enabling approach the Government has taken with the Bill, whose passage is critical to enabling local leaders to start delivering on the devolution deals that can unlock growth and improve public services in their areas. - Amendments 7, 8, and 27, amongst others (please see background), give the Secretary of State discretion to determine the composition of local governance arrangements and remove functions from local authorities without local consent.
+The LGA supports the broadly enabling approach the Government has taken with the Bill, whose passage is critical to enabling local leaders to start delivering on the devolution deals that can unlock growth and improve public services in their areas. - Commons amendments 7, 8, and 31, among others (please see background), give the Secretary of State discretion to determine the composition of local governance arrangements and remove functions from local authorities without local consent.
 We urge the Government to clarify the exceptional circumstances under which these powers could be used and provide assurances that there would be adequate safeguards to protect the viability of all affected authorities. - Integrating social care and health and taking decisions closer to where people live is crucial to improving services, keeping older living in their homes for longer and closing health inequalities gaps.
-It is concerning that amendment 34 enables the Government to take back devolved health service functions without local authority consent.
-We support amendment 60 which would ensure that there is independent oversight providing due consideration of the impacts on residents if the Government seeks to use this power. - The LGA is calling for a convention to debate and agree a constitutional settlement for England, Scotland, Wales and Northern Ireland.
-As such, we support new clauses 1 to 4.
-The convention's remit should include devolution of responsibility for public services and fiscal powers to local government.
+It is concerning that Commons amendment 45 enables the Government to take back devolved health service functions without local authority consent.
+The LGA wants there to be independent oversight providing due consideration of the impacts on residents if the Government seeks to use this power.